Jaydee-31/moodle-vagrant/README.md

     date.timezone = Asia/Singapore
     max_input_vars = 5000

+After making the changes save the file by pressing Ctrl+O, hit the Enter key, and then exit Ctrl+X.

-Save and close the file then restart the PHP-FPM service to apply the changes:
+Restart the PHP-FPM service to apply the changes:

     > sudo systemctl restart php8.0-fpm

 Once you are finished, you can proceed to the next step.

-# Create the database
+# Create Moodle Database (MariaDB)

+We can install MySQL, however, here we are using MariaDB (fork) which is one best open-source database servers.
+It is available to install using the default system repository of Ubuntu 20.04.
+Hence, just run the given command:

 Moodle uses a MySQL or MariaDB as a database backend so you will need to create a database and user for Moodle.

+    > sudo apt install mariadb-server

+Secure your Database server by setting up the root DB user password and removing anonymous rights.

+    > sudo mysql_secure_installation

+Here are the questions the setup will ask.

+    #press the Enter key
+    Enter current password for root (enter for none):
+    #Press Y and type the password you want to set two times.
+    Set root password?
+[Y/n] Y
+    Remove anonymous users?
+[Y/n] Y
+    Disallow root login remotely?
+[Y/n] Y
+    Remove test database and access to it?
+[Y/n] Y Reload privilege tables now?
+[Y/n] Y

+# Create a Database and user for Moodle

+Once the installation is completed, let’s create a dedicated database for Moodle to use and save the data.

 First, connect to the MySQL shell with the following command:

-    > sudo mysql
+    > sudo mysql -u root -p

+[//]: <> (> sudo mysql)

+Use the password you have set for it in the previous step.

 Once login, create a database and user with the following command: